johan-uribe21/facial-recogniation-RESTful-API/README.md

 ## Facial recognition API

 A RESTful API created using Node.js, Express, and bcrypt.
-The api provides the following functionality"
+The api provides the following functionality:

 ## Registration
 API accepts name, email, and password from a registration form via a POST request, uses bcrypt to create a password-hash, and then stores the name, email, and password-hash in a PostgreSQL database.